Defendant: Ahmaud Arbery `trapped like a rat' before slaying

 More than two months passed before the three men were arrested on charges of murder and other crimes, after the graphic video leaked online and deepened a national reckoning over racial injustice.

 Glynn County police Sgt.
 Roderic Nohilly told the jury Wednesday he spoke with Greg McMichael at police headquarters a few hours after the shooting.
-He said Greg McMichael told him Arbery “wasn’t out for no Sunday jog.
+He said Greg McMichael, 65, told him Arbery “wasn’t out for no Sunday jog.
 He was getting the hell out of there.”

 “He was trapped like a rat,” Greg McMichael said, according to a transcript of their recorded interview Nohilly read in court.
 “I think he was wanting to flee and he realized that something, you know, he was not going to get away.”

 Defense attorneys say the McMichaels and Bryan were legally justified in chasing and trying to detain Arbery because they reasonably thought he was a burglar.
-Greg McMichael told police Travis McMichael fired in self-defense after Arbery attacked with his fists and tried to grab his son’s shotgun.
+Greg McMichael told police Travis McMichael, 35, fired in self-defense as Arbery attacked with his fists and tried to grab his son’s shotgun.

 Prosecutors say the McMichaels and Bryan chased Arbery for five minutes before he was shot in the street after running past the McMichaels’ idling truck.
 Prosecutor Linda Dunikoski has described him as an “avid runner” who lived about 2 miles (3 kilometers) from the Satilla Shores neighborhood where he was slain.

-The first police officer on the scene, Ricky Minshew, testified earlier in the trial that Bryan told him Arbery at one point in the chase stopped to catch his breath and appeared to be “tired of running.”
+Superior Court Judge Timothy Walmsley allowed the jury to be sworn in last week after prosecutors objected, saying several Black potential jurors were excluded because of their race, leaving only one Black juror on the panel of 12.
+The county where the trial is being held is nearly 27% Black.

+“It’s an insult to the intelligence of the American people,” Sharpton said.
+“If you can count to 12 and only get to one that’s Black, you know something’s wrong.”

-The day of the shooting, Matthew Albenze was splitting logs in his front yard when he saw Arbery enter the home under construction across the street.
+In court, another neighbor, Matthew Albenze, testified he was splitting logs in his front yard on the day of the shooting when he saw Arbery enter the home under construction across the street.

 Albenze testified Wednesday that he went inside his house and put a handgun in his pocket before he called police from behind a tree at the curb.
 Arbery left the house running toward the McMichaels’ home while Albenze was on the phone.